wilson/kensho/README.md

 This is the core of the **Hierarchical Morphic Refinement (HMR)** architecture: a system that learns not just to transform data, but to do so in a way that respects and leverages the underlying geometry and relational structure of the problem itself.

+Realizing structured reasoning requires not only the right mathematical language but also the right computational paradigm.
+Complex reasoning inherently involves integrating incomplete information that arrives asynchronously.
+Kenshō embraces a decentralized, dataflow-centric approach, grounded in the principles of the **Propagator Model**, where computation is driven by the accumulation and refinement of information and constraints across the network structure.

+If Category Theory provides the "What", the Propagator Model provides the "How".

 ## The HMR Architecture: A Categorical Approach to Cognition

 The HMR architecture is a principled synthesis of several powerful ideas: